Types of Brain Injuries

 Acquired brain injuries include:

 - Anoxia: Injuries resulting from a complete lack of oxygen in the brain are considered anoxic.

 - Hypoxia: Injuries resulting from a low amount of oxygen in the brain are considered hypoxic.

 Because of the severity of these injuries, side effects can last a lifetime and require ongoing care and therapy.

 Our team can review all medical documents, assessments, and bills to build a strong case.

 Brain Injury and Malpractice

 Although it is possible for medical malpractice to cause any type of brain injury, some are more common than others.
-Brain injury is commonly seen in malpractice cases involving:
+A brain injury attorney will often be called upon in malpractice cases involving:

-- Stroke: In too many situations, we have seen stroke patients sent home diagnosed with a migraine headache.
+- Stroke: In many situations, we have seen stroke patients sent home after being diagnosed with a migraine headache.
 Major bleeding or clots that go undiagnosed cut off blood supply to the brain, causing significant impairment.

-- Bleeds: Anyeurisms and ruptured blood vessels can often cause headaches patients describe as the worst they have ever experienced.
-In these cases, a CT scan or MRI is necessary to properly diagnose and treat bleeding before it causes severe brain damage.
+- Bleeds: Aneurysms and ruptured blood vessels can often cause headaches patients describe as the worst they have ever experienced.
+In these cases, a computed tomography (CT) scan or MRI is necessary to properly diagnose and treat bleeding before it causes severe brain damage.